Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 The second argument '103' represents the size of the partition And the third argument "0c" represents the partition type

 Hope this article helps in understaing the concept of partitioning the memory in linux based OS.

-Please type you feedback and comments in the comments section.